SWIFTSIM/emulator/paper/paper.md

 of cosmology and galaxy formation, a better solution is needed.

 This problem is a major limiting factor in "calibration" of the sub-resolution (subgrid) models that are often used.
-Works like [@Vogelsberger2014; @Crain2015
-@McCarthy2017; @Pillepich2018] are able to "match" observed relations by eye, but a statistical ground for the chosen parameters is missing.
-This poses a signifcant problem for cosmology, where a deeper understanding of our subgrid models will be required to understand upcoming surveys like LSST and EUCLID.
+Works like Illustris, EAGLE, BAHAMAS, and Illustris-TNG [@Vogelsberger2014; @Crain2015; @McCarthy2017; @Pillepich2018] are able to "match" observed relations by eye, but a statistical ground for the chosen parameters is missing.
+This poses a signifcant problem for cosmology, where a deeper understanding of our subgrid models will be required to interpret results from upcoming surveys like LSST and EUCLID.

 A solution here comes trough the use of machine learning techniques.
 Training 'emulators' on a limited amount of simulations enables the evaluation of a